 By provoking a robust ROI discussion, it can also help to reduce the value of an incumbent’s emotional ties to your prospective customer.

 Why is ROI important, what does it show?

 ROI implies you are putting money in (an investment) and you expect something out (a return).

 A high ROI means the investment’s gains compare favorably to what it cost.
 As a performance measure, ROI is used to evaluate the efficiency of an investment or to make a comparison across the efficiencies of different investment options.

 In terms of sales, and the changes in buyer behavior, the quicker you can show a reasonable ROI, the shorter the sales cycle is likely to be.
 The longer the length of time a buyer would need to wait until they see a reasonable return, the more likely they will walk away from making a purchase.

 By showing buyers the financial benefits through an ROI calculation you’ll help them feel secure and confident as they pass along the buying journey.

 As a decision tool ROI is simple to understand and apply.
 And by presenting an ROI on a digital platform it allows buyers to build their own scenarios to test assumptions.

-By making the ROI calculation transparent, buyers can themselves visualize and translate the impact of delaying a sales decision into lost revenue.
-So they’ll not want to wait to reap the benefits.
+By making the ROI calculation transparent, buyers can themselves visualize and translate the impact of delaying a buying decision into lost revenue.
+So, they’ll not want to wait to reap the benefits.’

 How do you calculate ROI?